The most expensive mistake churches make isn’t overbuilding. It’s underestimating what it costs to own.

-Zoom Out: Actual Costs of Church Facility Ownership
+Zoom Out: The Actual Cost of Owning a Church Facility

 Zoom In: What Do The Costs Mean